Click on a link below to take you to the relevant section:

 We rely on Incumbents (or a Churchwarden if the parish is in interregnum) to contact us when a Parish Safeguarding Officer (PSO) is retiring from post and/or a new Parish Safeguarding Officer (PSO) has finished the Safer Recruitment process at the parish and has been appointed to the role.
 This will ensure that your Parish Safeguarding Officers (PSOs) receive support and important information.

 Please remember that we cannot accept DBS certificates from other organisations unless the individual has subscribed themselves to the DBS Update Service to make their certificate portable/transferrable.
-In these circumstances please contact us and we will be able to carry out a quick and free online Status Check.
+In these circumstances please email safeguarding@chelmsford.anglican.org and we will explain exactly what information we would require to be able to carry out a quick and free online Status Check.

-For those who are not eligibile for an Enhanced DBS check, a BASIC DBS check can be processed (see our DBS and Criminal Record Checks webpage for more detailed guidance).
+For those PSOs that are not eligibile for an Enhanced DBS check, a Basic DBS check can be processed.

-There are 6 Church of England Safeguarding courses that every PSO is required to complete (ideally within 6 months of your appointment).
+Church of England courses that every PSO is required to complete (ideally within 6 months of their appointment).

 New PSO Tasks and Actions

-If you are a Parish Safeguarding Officer (PSO), Lead Recruiter or Additional Recruiter and you do not receive our Safeguarding Newsletters please email the Diocesan Safeguarding Team so that we can ensure that we have the correct details for you.
+If you are a Parish Safeguarding Officer (PSO) and you do not receive our Safeguarding Newsletters please email the Diocesan Safeguarding Team so that we can ensure that we have the correct contact details for you.